stephenlai2021/quickshort/README.md

 Each client side page has its own server, all the data are fetched on server side and then injected to be rendered on fontend pages.

 ### Client Route / Page

----
-**Home Page / Landing Page -** it is expressed in the form of `/` in codes, it is the root directory of the entire application.
+**Home Page / Landing Page**

+- it is expressed in the form of `/` in codes, it is the root directory of the entire application.
 The home page is composed of six sections, each section is two column row contains text descriptions and illustration.
 There is a fixed menu bar at the top, user can login through login menu.

+**Auth Page**
-**Auth Page -** `/auth` route as it self-explanins is a page where shows login options that allow users to gain authentication / authorization to access functionality. _**SmartShort**_ provides social accounts login such as `Github`, `Google`, `Facebook` and `Discord` for users to easily complete authentication process with a click of a button.
+- `/auth` route as it self-explanins is a page where shows login options that allow users to gain authentication / authorization to access functionality. _**SmartShort**_ provides social accounts login such as `Github`, `Google`, `Facebook` and `Discord` for users to easily complete authentication process with a click of a button.

+**Dashboard Page**

-**Dashboard Page -** `/dashboard` route is where authenticated users enter long url and get shortened url or key~`https://domain/3qlms7`, users can get the shortened key by clicking copy button, once the shortend key is pasted into the address bar users will be taken to the original url.
+- `/dashboard` route is where authenticated users enter long url and get shortened url or key~`https://domain/3qlms7`, users can get the shortened key by clicking copy button, once the shortend key is pasted into the address bar users will be taken to the original url.

+**Key Page**

-**Key Page -** `https://domain/3qlms7` route displayed detailed statistics of the click.
+- `https://domain/3qlms7` route displayed detailed statistics of the click.
 When the shortened url link you post on social media or in any other pages is clicked, _**ShortMaster**_ collects ip address, country, city, latitude, longitude information and display the location of the person who clicked the link on the map.
 It helps you visucalize and track who is interested in the content from the link you provide and you can move further to promote your services / products, etc.

+**+page.svelte**

-**+page.svelte -** represents the file is a client side route or page.
+- represents the file is a client side route or page.
 For instance, a home page dwells in the `src/routes/` directory, any pages other than home page must live within a folder, for example, an About page is defined in `src/routes/about/+page.svelte`.

+**+page.svelte.js**

-**+page.svelte.js -** This file handle tasks on server of that particular page, it belongs to the server of that particular page.
+- This file handle tasks on server of that particular page, it belongs to the server of that particular page.
 For example, dashboard route `src/routes/dashboard` has `src/routes/dashboard/+page.svelte` as UI page and `src/routes/dashboard/+page.server.js` as server route that fetching third party API and return the data to be displayed in UI.

 **+page.js -** This file works both on client and server side, if we `console.log` the messages will appears on browser and terminal console. it is an optional.

+**+layout.page**

-**+layout.page -** All of the client side pages are confined by the layout and share same components such as menu bar, header, footer, etc. It is optional.
+- All of the client side pages are confined by the layout and share same components such as menu bar, header, footer, etc. It is optional.

-**+layout.js -**

-**+layout.server.js -**

-**+server.js -**
+**+layout.js**

+-

+**+layout.server.js**

+=

+**+server.js**

+-

 ### Server Route
----

 ### API Route
----

 API rounte is a standalone server route

 Sveltekit has a very powerful routing system on both client and server side.
 We can create a stand alone API route that not only access by client side but alos outside the application.